Day10- Advance Git & GitHub for DevOps Engineers.

 Both

-undo changes, but with key difference.Sometimes, you make changes to your code that you later realize were a mistake, or maybe they broke something else.
+git revertandgit resetundo changes, but with key difference.Sometimes, you make changes to your code that you later realize were a mistake, or maybe they broke something else.
 Reverting allows you to undo those changes and return to a previous state of your code.
 It's like hitting the undo button on your changes.

-: Rewrites history by moving the HEAD pointer to a specific commit, essentially deleting the following commits.
+git reset: Rewrites history by moving the HEAD pointer to a specific commit, essentially deleting the following commits.
 Use with caution!
-This can be problematic if others have already pulled your code with the "deleted" commits.Remember:
+This can be problematic if others have already pulled your code with the "deleted" commits.

-is powerful, but use it thoughtfully as it can cause confusion and collaboration issues if not used carefully.Git Rebase and Merge:
+git resetis powerful, but use it thoughtfully as it can cause confusion and collaboration issues if not used carefully.Git Rebase and Merge:

 Both

-: Re-applies the commits from one branch (usually a feature branch) on top of another branch (usually "master").
-It rewrites history, creating a linear history as if the commits were originally made on the target branch.git merge
+git rebaseandgit mergemethods are used to integrate code from one branch into another, but with different approaches:git rebase: Re-applies the commits from one branch (usually a feature branch) on top of another branch (usually "master").
+It rewrites history, creating a linear history as if the commits were originally made on the target branch.git merge: Creates a new "merge commit" that reflects the integration of two branches.
+It maintains the original history of both branches, leading to a more complex history with additional merge commits.

 When to use which: